* You are viewing the archive for the ‘Related conditions due to hypo’ Category

 But for hypothyroid patients, tobacco smoking presents another whammy.

-Namely, it stresses your adrenals over and over.
-And with adrenal fatigue being a common side effect of treating hypo with T4 meds like Synthroid, Levoxyl, Eltroxin, et all, as well as being dosed by the lousy TSH, you’ve got a third reason to fall into adrenal fatigue if you are a smoker.
+Namely, smoking may be stressing your adrenals over and over.
+And with adrenal problems being a common side effect of treating hypothyroidism with T4 meds like Synthroid, Levoxyl, Eltroxin, et al, as well as being dosed by the lousy TSH, you’ve got a third reason to fall into adrenal issues if you are a smoker.

-What’s the solution?
-If you don’t have adrenal fatigue and want to quit, it may be wise to have a good adrenal support on hand, such as Isocort or any quality OTC adrenal product at your health food store.
+If you don’t have adrenal fatigue and want to quit, it may be wise to have a good adrenal support on hand, such as adrenal cortex or any quality OTC adrenal product at your health food store.
 If you DO have adrenal fatigue, staying away from cigs may require adding additional cortisol to your daily amount.
 Chapters 5 and 6 in the STTM book have good information to help you with cortisol support.
+Also be prepared that by quitting, your hypothyroid state may be revealed, or may get worse.

 Are you a smoker with hypo?
 Don’t hesitate to respond to this post with your experience.
-(Please note that replies are not for questions.)
+We learn from each other!

 READ DEBORAH’S STORY ABOUT HER ATTEMPT to STOP SMOKING.